next-cpan/cnext/README.md

                          do not apply to dependencies
     --cache-dir, --cache specify an alternate cache directory (default: ~/.cplay) --no-check-signature disable signature check (default: on)

+    --configure-timeout  Timeout for configuring a distibution  (default: 60) --build-timeout      Timeout for building a distribution    (default: 3600) --test-timeout       Timeout for running tests              (default: 1800) --install-timeout    Timeout forinstalling files            (default: 60)
+    use a value of '0' to disable a timeout
 ```

 ## cpanfile options